tribela/pybench/README.rst

 Pybench
 =======

-OpenFlow benchmarking tool that written in Python.
+OpenFlow benchmarking tool that is written in Python.